 Let me juxtapose this action-packed tale with another Hulk story that really captured the Hulk’s humanity: Hulk #207 (Jan.
 1977), where the green goliath is forced to come to grips with the loss of his lady love, Jarella.

 So after Jarella’s dramatic death in issue #205, the Hulk goes looking for his friend, “the magician” (Doctor Strange), so he can use his magic to restore her to life.
 After the requisite misunderstandings and fight scenes, Doc finally gets down to seeing what he can do to help.
-When he informs the Hulk that there’s nothing he can do, Hulk throws the mother of all tantrums and starts tearing up the Doc’s sanctum sanctorum.
+When he informs the Hulk that he can’t bring Jarella back to life, Hulk throws the mother of all tantrums and starts tearing up the Doc’s sanctum sanctorum.
 Valkyrie wants to restrain the Hulk, but Doc stops her.
 “No, Valkyrie– let him be!” he declares.
 “The Hulk must deal with his grief in his own way!”

 “But all you precious artifacts–!”
 Val pleads.